-“This could be a really exciting opportunity for everybody,” said Elfenbein, “not to mention a way to use Zoom to offer something that might be harder to do in person.”
+“This is a really exciting opportunity for everybody,” said Elfenbein, “not to mention a way to use Zoom to offer something that might be harder to do in person.”

 The undergrads quickly took off into a discussion of gender role stereotypes, imagination, power relations, and the performance of nudity onstage.
 Another Guthrie vet who has acted on and off-Broadway in New York, Thorn noted the students’ thoughtful comments, explaining that usually actors “don’t play ideas” but consider instead “what does the character want from this person?”
-Sharp revealed that during the Guthrie run (where he played Kurogo), some buyers of scalped tickets believed they were showing up for a performance of the Puccini opera Madame Butterfly, a decidedly different version of the story.
+Sharp revealed that during the Guthrie run of M. Butterfly (in which he played Kurogo), some buyers of scalped tickets believed they were showing up for a performance of the Puccini opera Madame Butterfly, a decidedly different version of the story.

-The M. Butterfly reading was the second of two performer visits to classrooms on September 22.
-Veteran Twin Cities actors Dustin Bronson and Isabella LaBlanc dropped into Professor Katherine Scheil’s “Intro to Shakespeare” course that morning, enacting the wooing scene from Taming of the Shrew for 70 undergraduates.
+In another visit during fall semester, veteran Twin Cities actors Dustin Bronson and Isabella LaBlanc dropped into Professor Katherine Scheil’s “Intro to Shakespeare” course, enacting the wooing scene from Taming of the Shrew for 70 undergraduates.

 Undergraduate Hattie Hodes shared that enthusiasm.
 "I loved getting to hear professional actors explore their relationship with Shakespeare and his text.
 Some questions were asked that I feel all people should be discussing in the theatre world right now.
 For example, it was useful to me to hear an Indigenous woman's perspective on Shakespeare and how initially she viewed the work as 'not for her.'"

-"The performance changed my perspective on Shakespeare," added student Jada Lilliboe, "showing me how these words can really come alive when performed live."
+"The performance changed my perspective on Shakespeare," added student Jada Lilliboe, "showing me how these words can really come alive when performed."